 We know that some cosmetic ingredients are confusing, and even controversial.
 You deserve to know exactly what you’re putting on your skin, so we’ve broken it down for you – here’s what we use, and why.

 Palm oil is emollient that provides moisturisation and a smooth skin feel.
 Palm derivatives can play different roles in products including being an emulsifier, which holds oil and water together, or a surfactant, which helps create foam.
-We have a target of 100% traceable and/or certified palm by 2025.
-We buy both physically certified palm oil and RSPO smallholder credits, which support rural communities in Indonesia grow oil palm sustainably and helps improve their livelihoods.
+We source 100% of our palm oil to the Roundtable on Sustainable Palm Oil Standard.
+We buy both physically certified palm oil and RSPO smallholder credits, which support rural communities in Indonesia grow oil palm sustainably and improve their livelihoods.

 Propylene glycol is used as a humectant, which means it holds onto water on the surface of your skin, keeping it moisturised for longer.
 There are misconceptions about this ingredient because of its use in other industries, at much higher levels than we use.
 In our products, it’s completely safe.

 Mica is a mineral that makes products sparkly and white.
 You may have heard some controversy about mica and unsafe working conditions – but don’t worry.
 In line with our sustainable sourcing policy on Indian mica, our suppliers must demonstrate to us that they work exclusively in gated mines, which don’t allow children to enter, to prevent child labour.
 They also can’t buy mica collected informally.
 Our suppliers conduct independent social audits and invest in their communities, too.